-- 4.1 All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
-This duty is known as the Prevent duty. - 4.2 The information contained within Section 4 of this Safeguarding and Child Protection Policy fulfils our responsibility in ensuring all staff understand Prevent and Channel and are able to identify some indicators that may suggest a propensity for involvement in 4.17.
-We also strengthen this through training as identified in 4.4. and 4.5. - 4.3 Where staff are concerned that children and young people are developing extremist views or show signs of becoming radicalised, they should discuss this with the Designated Safeguarding Lead. - 4.4 At St Gabriel's RCHS the Designated Safeguarding Lead has received training about the Prevent Duty and tackling extremism and is able to support staff with any concerns they may have.
-This training took place on Click or tap to enter a date. - 4.5 In addition, the following have also received training:
+and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+This duty is known as the Prevent duty.

-Put in here whether all your staff received Prevent training and what it was part of i.e. online training in September 2022.
-You should also put in which of your governors have received online training in Prevent. - 4.6 The Prevent duty is part of our wider safeguarding obligations.
-The Senior Team in school are familiar with the Revised Prevent duty guidance: for England and Wales April 2021 and The Prevent duty: an introduction for those with safeguarding responsibilities, revised October 2022 and with other related material. - 4.7 Our Digital Safeguarding Policy identifies how we ensure that children are safe from terrorist and extremist material when accessing the internet in school. - 4.8 Our DSL is aware of local procedures for making a Prevent referral. - 4.9 All our staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-If there are any concerns this should be shared on CPOMS/MYCONCERN. - 4.10 The DSL should use their judgement in identifying children who might be at risk of radicalisation and act proportionately.
-This should include discussion with the Headteacher and/or the Director of Safeguarding in the trust before submitting a Prevent referral.
+- The information contained within Section 4 of this Safeguarding and Child Protection Policy fulfils our responsibility in ensuring all staff understand Prevent and Channel and are able to identify some indicators that may suggest a propensity for involvement in 4.17.
+We also strengthen this through training as identified in 4.4. and 4.5. - Where staff are concerned that children and young people are developing extremist views or show signs of becoming radicalised, they should discuss this with the Designated Safeguarding Lead. - At St Gabriel's RC High School the Designated Safeguarding Lead has received training about the Prevent Duty and tackling extremism and is able to support staff with any concerns they may have.
+This training took place on 5/3/24 Click or tap to enter a date.
+In addition, the following have also received training: - All staff are required to complete prevent online training through the TES portal provided by STOCCAT by 30th September 2024.
+This is monitored and followed up to ensure 100% completion. - The Prevent duty is part of our wider safeguarding obligations.
+The Senior Team in school are familiar with the Revised Prevent duty guidance: for England and Wales April 2021 and The Prevent duty: an introduction for those with safeguarding responsibilities, revised October 2022 and with other related material. - Our Digital Safeguarding Policy identifies how we ensure that children are safe from terrorist and extremist material when accessing the internet in school. - Our DSL is aware of local procedures for making a Prevent referral. - All our staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
+If there are any concerns this should be shared on CPOMS. - The DSL should use their judgement in identifying children who might be at risk of radicalisation and act proportionately.
+This should include discussion with the Headteacher and/or the Head of Safeguarding in the trust before submitting a Prevent referral.